lackovic/math-game/firebase/README.md

 2. Edit `firebase/public/assets/server-config.json`
 3. Change the URL to `https://marco-math-game.firebaseapp.com/server`
 4. Change the port to `5000`
-5. Build the server and copy the files to `firebase/functions/src`
+5. Copy the server files from `server/src` to `firebase/functions/src`
 6. Edit `firebase/functions/src/index.ts`
 7. Comment/uncomment lines as instructed in the file
 8. Run `firebase deploy`